jedazard/PRIMsrc/README.md

 This branch (master) is the  default one, that hosts the current development release (version 0.7.0) of the survival bump hunting procedure that implements the case of a survival response.

 The second branch (unified) will host the future complete version of the code (version 1.0.0), including undirected peeling search derived from the
-Patient Rule Induction Method (PRIM), that will allow the unified treatment of bump hunting for every type of common response: Survival, Regression and Classification (SRC).
+Patient Rule Induction Method (PRIM), and unified treatment of bump hunting for every type of common response: Survival, Regression and Classification (SRC).

 ===========